Embloy/Embloy-Developers/docs/guides/get-started-partners.md

 <details>
 <summary>Are there any costs associated with the integration?</summary>

-_**No** We only charge companies for using our platform as an employer to receive applications.
+_**No**.
+We only charge companies for using our platform as an employer to receive applications.
 Since an integration does not fall under this category, there are no costs associated with it from our side._

 </details>

 <details>
 <summary>Can I customize the look and feel of the Embloy button?</summary>

-_Currently we offer a few [default buttons](https://github.com/Embloy/Embloy-Examples#Embloy-Button), to accommodate for light and dark backgrounds.
+_Currently, we offer a few [default buttons](https://github.com/Embloy/Embloy-Examples#Embloy-Button), to accommodate for light and dark backgrounds.
 If you need a different style, [**please contact us**](https://about.embloy.com/en/contact) and we'll do our best to help._

 </details>

-Any other questions?
+Any other questions or technical issues?
 Just [reach out to us](https://about.embloy.com/en/contact) and we'll do our best to help.